snarfed/portablecontacts-unofficial/README.md

 Using
 ---

-The library and REST API are both based on the [PortableContacts 1.0 Draft C spec](http://portablecontacts.net/draft-spec.html)
+The library and REST API are both based on the [Portable Contacts 1.0 Draft C spec](http://portablecontacts.net/draft-spec.html)

 Let's start with an example.
 This code using the library: